Domain 3: Risk Response and Reporting Module 29 of 61

 CRISC Domain 3 — Risk Response and Reporting Section B 10–12 min read

+A control that exists on paper but was never properly deployed does not reduce risk.
 Control implementation is not simply turning on a feature.

 CRISC evaluates whether implementation: